mohammedakbar982/dbmsproject2/README.md

 ### 6. Optimize the queries to speed up execution time

-To speed up the search process, we create an index on the fclass field.
-And run ANALYZE after creating indexes 1)
+To speed up the search process, we create an index on class.

+1)
 ```sql
 CREATE INDEX index_place ON earthquakes_table(mag, magType);